Skip to main content

 Python

-SYSTEM_PROMPT = """You are a helpful assistant that solves problems step by step.
+SYSTEM_PROMPT = """You solve problems step by step.

 For each step: